PoloOnTheGo/JATOS_docs_v3/pages/Updating-a-JATOS-server-installation.md

 sidebar: mydoc_sidebar
 permalink: Updating-a-JATOS-server-installation.html
 folder:
-toc: true
+toc: false
-last_updated: 7 Feb 2020
+last_updated: 24 Jun 2021
 ---

 Updating the server instance is equivalent to doing it [locally](Update-JATOS.html), but make sure that you know what you're doing; especially if you have paired JATOS with a MySQL database.

-To be absolutely safe you can install the new JATOS version and keep the old one untouched.
-This way you can switch back if something fails.
-Just remember that only one JATOS can run at the same time.
+**Backup your JATOS**

-Note: If you are using a MySQL database and to be on the safe side in case something goes wrong, make a backup of your MySQL database.
-Dump the database using `mysqldump -u yourUserName -p yourDatabaseName > yourDatabaseName.out`.
+The easiest way to backup is to do a snapshot of the whole server.
+If you use an external MySQL database with your JATOS, make a backup e.g. using `mysqldump -u yourUserName -p yourDatabaseName > yourDatabaseName.out` - or a snapshot of the whole database server.

 As with [updating of a local JATOS installation](Update-JATOS.html) you can do it automatically or manually.

-After updating you can check the new JATOS installation with the test page `my-address/jatos/test` in the browser.
-All tests should be OK.
+After updating you can check the new JATOS installation with the test page: go to _Administration_ ⇒ _Tests_ and check that all tests are 'OK' (in older version the test page is under '/jatos/test', e.g. for a local installation: [localhost:9000/jatos/test](http://localhost:9000/jatos/test)).

-## Automatic Updating
+## Automatic Update (recommended)

 This is the easiest way but is only available since JATOS 3.3.5.
 Then it's [the same as in a local installation](Update-JATOS.html#automatic-updates).

+If you did a manual backup before you don't need to do the backup offered during the update process.

-## Manual Updating
+## Manual Update (if automatic doesn't work for you)

 You have two ways to update manually: 1) Keep your studies but discard all your result data and batches.
 2) Keep everything, including your studies and result data (might not always be possible).